syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Flutter-Mac-Installer.md

 ## Step-by-Step Installation

-The steps below show how to install the Flutter Mac installer.
+The steps below show how to install the Essential Studio Flutter Mac installer.

 1. Open the Syncfusion Flutter Mac Installer(.pkg) file from downloaded location by double-clicking it.
 The Syncfusion Essential Studio Flutter Mac Installer's welcome wizard will be displayed.
 Click the Continue button.